qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

     - Shift/Alt/Control, Del/Esc and Alt with tap arrows, repeat on most layers.

-      Except ... the Right Control on the base layer is taken off, because of tap delay.
+    - Except ... the Right Control on the base layer is taken off, because of tap delay.
 QMK allows one to press-hold to the numerical layer for example, then press a right modifier like right Control, release numerical layer, and access the base layer with that modifier (Right-Contro-A for example); so it is still possible, just not needed, Left-Control-A will suffice in all to me known cases.)

-      Right Alt on the base layer is taken off, instead it switches to an accented letters layer.
+    - Right Alt on the base layer is taken off, instead it switches to an accented letters layer.
 It becomes a bit like a private subset of AltGr symbols.

-    - Leds: breathing effect on the middle LED in color of last active non base layer, others indicate active layer.

     See keymap.c for more comments.